MicrosoftDocs/edge-developer/microsoft-edge/webdriver-chromium/capabilities-edge-options.md

 <!-- ====================================================================== -->
 ## perfLoggingPrefs object

-The `perfLoggingPrefs` dictionary has the following format (all keys are optional).
+The `perfLoggingPrefs` dictionary has the following format.
+All keys are optional.

 | Key | Type | Default value | Details |
 |:--- |:--- |:--- |:--- |